-Where: U.S. Bank Stadium in Minneapolis
+Where: Mercedes-Benz Stadium in Atlanta, Georgia

-Super Bowl LII is the final contest of the NFL professional football season and determines the league's annual champion.
+Super Bowl LIII is the final contest of the NFL professional football season and determines the league's annual champion.
 It is a annual championship game of the NFL between the National Football Conference (NFC) and American Football Conference (AFC) champions in a battle for the Lombardi Trophy.

 The Super Bowl is the last step into gridiron greatness, and their one chance to be crowned World Champions.

 The NFL betting action continues with the NFL Conference Championship games that will be played the following Sunday.

 Then NFL take a break for their customary week off before the Super Bowl, but there is still football on the betting board with the NFL Pro Bowl.
 That will be played at Aloha Stadium in Honolulu, Hawaii and will air on ESPN.